-The last Friday of every month Shift volunteers serve breakfast to bicyclists on the Steel, Hawthorne, and Tillikum bridges.
+On the last Friday of every month, volunteers serve breakfast to bicyclists on the Steel, Flanders, Blumenauer, and Tillikum bridges.
 Many bike commuters have come to look forward to hot coffee and delicious pastries on their way to work once a month - and you can’t beat the views!
-Note, we generally arrive on the bridges around 7:00 a.m. and stay till 9:00.
+Note: they generally arrive on the bridges around 7:00 a.m. and stay till 9:00.

-Join us for this fun, community-building event.
-Stop by on your way to work, school, shopping, or where-ever you and your bike are going.
+Join them for this fun, community-building event.
+Stop by on your way to work, school, shopping, or wherever you and your bike are going.

-We have three regular serving locations as of 2019:
+There are four regular serving locations as of 2023:

 - Flanders Crossing: Expanding to four bridges for the first time!
 Say hi-diddly-ho to your bikey neighbors on one of the city’s newest car-free bridges.

 Free breakfast doesn’t grow on trees!
-Unless it’s fruit… We’re happy to have the support of several local coffee and pastry shops as well as other food donors.
-And we’re always looking for more!
-If you’d like to contribute to Breakfast on the Bridges, please contact us!
+Unless it’s fruit… BonB is happy to have the support of several local coffee and pastry shops as well as other food donors.
+And they’re always looking for more!
+If you’d like to contribute to Breakfast on the Bridges, please contact them!